zendeskgarden/react-components/packages/notifications/examples/basic.md

 ```

 ### Notification

+`<Notification>` components have an `role="status"` by default and are announced by assistive
+technologies when they appear.
+The `role` attribute may be modified or removed if desired.

 The `<Paragraph>` component should be used to wrap multi-line content within a `<Notification>`.
 Otherwise, no wrapper is necessary.
 Usage of `<Close />` must contain an `aria-label` or other